eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - A status list is a bit string or byte string in which each bit or group of bits denotes the current revocation status (valid, suspended, or revoked) of one attestation.
-To get the status of the attestation it has received from the Wallet Instance, the Relying Party obtains the status list from the URL specified in the attestation and verifies the value encoded at the bit position given by the index value in the attestation.
+To get the status of the attestation it has received from the Wallet Unit, the Relying Party obtains the status list from the URL specified in the attestation and verifies the value encoded at the bit position given by the index value in the attestation.